edgeimpulse/example-custom-ml-block-keras/README.md

-# Custom Keras ML block example for Edge Impulse
+# Custom Resnet50 example for Edge Impulse

-This repository is an example on how to [bring your own model](https://docs.edgeimpulse.com/docs/adding-custom-transfer-learning-models) into Edge Impulse.
-This repository contains a small fully-connected model built in Keras & TensorFlow.
-If you want to see a more complex example, see [efficientnet](https://github.com/edgeimpulse/example-custom-ml-block-keras/tree/efficientnet).
-Or if you're looking for the PyTorch version of this repository, see [edgeimpulse/example-custom-ml-block-keras](https://github.com/edgeimpulse/example-custom-ml-block-pytorch).
+This repository is an example on how to bring Resnet (built with Keras) into Edge Impulse.

 As a primer, read the [Bring your own model](https://docs.edgeimpulse.com/docs/adding-custom-transfer-learning-models) page in the Edge Impulse docs.